DOI-USGS/gage-conditions-gif/README.md

 scipiper::scmake('6_visualize/out/year_in_review.mp4', remake_file = '6_visualize.yml', force = TRUE)
 ```

+# Steps for using script-based process for creating callouts

+It is not currently built into the `scipiper` code yet.
+BUT here is what you need to do:

+1. Once you have a basic video (see code chunk above), run the script `auto_generate_excel_file_for_review.R`.
+Upload this to OneDrive and share with the people who will help make the callouts.
+2. Once the callouts are complete in this file.
+Download it and run the script `auto_callouts_cfg_from_excel_file.R`.
+Please note the filenames of your Excel files.
+3. Now go manually edit `callouts_cfg.yml`.

+Eventually, it would be nice to get this download/read/upload process into the pipeline, but for now it is not.

 # To create a template for making the overlays, run the following

 You can make it with or without the basemap.
 The important part is that it is the right dimensions.